 It also means that lamps, when they get close, are much more intense, and too much light at once can damage the plants’ leaves and stems.

-Lots of variables go into what the right distance is for your situation, and keeping an eye on the plant to monitor its condition and responsiveness to the light is the best way to inform which, if any, adjustments need to be made.
+Lots of variables go into what the right grow light distance is for your situation.
+Keeping an eye on the plant to monitor its condition and responsiveness to the different light intensity is the best way to inform which, if any, adjustments need to be made.

 The wattage of the bulb is the amount of energy needed to emit light, but the actual lumens issued by the bulb will vary by the way it produces light.
 This means wattages between lightbulb types, like incandescent and LED, don’t translate to one another in terms of light intensity.

 This is the classic light bulb that contains a filament that heats up until it glows.
-It’s the most energy intensive type of light bulb, and while it can be used as a grow light, it doesn’t produce the full spectrum of light needed for plants to survive on.
-These traditional lights give off mostly red light wavelengths, and can be most helpful with fruiting and flowering plants.
-These also give off the most heat, so they should be kept at a distance from any foliage.
+It’s the most energy intensive type of light bulb, and while we can use it as a grow light, it doesn’t produce the full spectrum of light needed for plants to survive on.
+These traditional lights give off mostly red light wavelengths and can be most helpful with fruiting and flowering plants.
+These also give off the most heat, so we should keep them at a distance from any foliage.

-An LED (light emitting diodes) bulb has a microchip system that emits visible light, which can be programmed to different colors or the full spectrum.
-This makes them an ideal choice for any indoor growing need, and they are much more efficient in their power usage: up to 90% less power is used by these bulbs.
-Their technology makes LED grow lights more expensive than other bulbs, but they last much longer than other ones, too.
-These produce some heat energy, but not as much as incandescent ones.
+An LED grow light (light-emitting diode) bulb has a microchip system that emits visible light, which can be programmed to different colors or the full spectrum.
+This makes LED lights an ideal choice for any indoor growing need, and they are much more efficient in their power usage: these bulbs use up to 90% less power.

 Fluorescent, or compact fluorescent (CFL) lights are another popular, energy efficient choice for home growers.
-These don’t use a filament like incandescent bulbs, but they are filled with argon gas, a little mercury, and phosphorus-coated glass, that illuminates with an electric current.
+Fluorescent lamps don’t use a filament like incandescent bulbs, but they are filled with argon gas, a little mercury, and phosphorus-coated glass, that illuminates with an electric current.
 They use about 75% less energy than incandescent bulbs, producing more lumens per watt (although fewer than LED bulbs).
-These light bulbs give off a low level of heat and can be found in red, blue, or full spectrum options.
+Fluorescent grow lights give off a low level of heat and can be found in red, blue, or full spectrum options.

-HID, or high intensity discharge, lights, are similar to fluorescent ones in that they are made with elemental gasses that illuminate with an electric current, giving off a full spectrum of light.
-These high intensity lights give off little heat and are very energy efficient, but they are expensive and normally used by commercial growers.
+HID, or high-intensity discharge, lights, are like fluorescent ones in that they are made with elemental gasses that illuminate with an electric current, giving off a full spectrum of light.
+These high-intensity discharge lights give off little heat and are very energy efficient, but they are expensive and normally used by commercial growers.

 In general, grow lights for mature plants should be 1-3 feet away, although seedlings and sprouts can tolerate low-intensity lighting within a few inches in their initial periods of rapid growth.